 Employers who hire on behalf of privately owned schools, for teaching positions abroad, are considered third-party recruiters.

-Employers offering entrepreneurial opportunities are eligible to post their positions on the Career Learning Network (CLN).
+Employers offering entrepreneurial opportunities are eligible to post their positions on the Career & Co-Curricular Learning Network (CLNx).
 Organizations that engage in one or more of the following practices are considered to offer entrepreneurial opportunities:

 All the initial investments, such as licensing, administration or similar fees, requested from applicants, must be indicated in the job posting.
 The Career Centres reserve the right to request a copy of the employment contract to keep on file for students to read.